 Observation reports are confidential, though you may choose to include yours in a teaching portfolio.
-Reports are designed to promote reflective teaching practices, document strengths, and identify areas for future growth.
-We offer observations for courses across modalities.
 For a comprehensive look at your teaching, we recommend that you pair an observation with a mid-semester student feedback session.

 Face-to-Face Teaching Observations* (not currently available)

 The CTE online course observation process addresses both teaching components and incorporates Quality Matters standards.

 Step 1: Submit a ticket through mytechhelp/Center for Teaching Excellence.
 An Instructional Designer (ID) from the CTE will contact you to inform you about the process.

 Step 3: CTE team (one person) will perform an observation and provide written feedback.
 CTE ID will observe two modules for comments, and CTE ID reviews adjustments made in response to the QM Self-Review.

 Step 4: Faculty debriefing – This is where we will come back together, compare the observation comments and work together to develop a plan of action—the final report shared with faculty (face to face consultation optional).